-Faculty will report in writing to the Student Advisor any student on the class roster who has not attended class during the first two weeks without notifying the faculty member.
-This student may be administratively withdrawn from the class.
-Administrative withdrawal from a class may affect the student's financial aid, full-time or part-time status, and does not guarantee permission to be readmitted to the University.
+Student may be administratively withdrawn from the program which affects the student's financial aid, full-time or part-time status, and does not guarantee permission to be readmitted to the University.
+(See Attendance policy, Participation Policy, Financial Aid Cancellation Policy, Probation and Suspension Policy.